 A short history of Reiki

 There are several differing versions of the history of Reiki, and new information is coming to light all the time due to new research and increasing east-west dialogue.
 The following information represents a summarised version of the basic sequence of events sufficient for introductory purposes and as I understand it at the moment of writing.

 Usui's education and abilities resulted in government employment in the department of health and welfare in Tokyo and for a while he also became a successful businessman.
 However, in 1914 he decided to join a Buddhist monastery.
 After intense training he felt drawn to return to Mount Kurama and make a 21-day fasting retreat on the sacred mountain.
 He fasted, chanted, prayed and meditated.
 (He may have undergone the waterfall meditation which is practised on Mount Kurama to this day, whereby a stream of water on the head is used to purify and open the crown

+chakra).
 Towards the end of his retreat he experienced a very powerful light entering the top of his head and he had a ‘satori’ or enlightening experience.
 He called this light “Reiki” and realised its power gave him the means to

 channel healing without becoming depleted himself.